Navidvafaei/Blind-sefa/README.md

 ## Simulation
-In this section, the simulation code is explained
+In this section, the simulation code is explained.
+We apply **Blind-SEFA** to AES cipher and retrive key without any direct access of plaintext and ciphertext.

+[AES code](https://nevonprojects.com/aes-source-code-inmatlab/)  is written by J. J. Buchholz, Hochschule Bremen, buchholz@hs-bremen.de
+ We also used some part of [Improved blind side channel code](kpcrypto.net)

 ### Initialization

 ```Sigma``` shows the standard deviation of gaussian noise ```fb``` shows number of bit taht the attacker wants to inject fault.

 ```matlab
 close all;
 load('s_box.mat');

 no_bits =8;